-With Black Friday coming up, you can expect 2017 to be the largest year ever for gear shopping.
+With the Black Friday deals coming up in November, you can expect 2019 to be the largest year ever for gear shopping.
 If you’re going to be picking up a bunch of new games this holiday season, you want to make sure your PC can actually run them.
 If you want to be running everything on the highest graphical quality, you might need to upgrade in a few places.
 Good PC components aren’t cheap though, and even with the deals on you still might not want to hand over that much cash.
 However, if you could get some extra money by selling your old stuff, then the deals could become that much more enticing.
 Here’s how you can sell your old stuff for the most money before Black Friday begins.